-One of the deadliest hurricanes in U.S. history hits Galveston, Texas, on this day in 1900, killing more than 6,000 people.
+One of the deadliest hurricanes in U.S. history hits Galveston, Texas, on September 8, 1900, killing more than 6,000 people.
 The storm caused so much destruction on the Texas coast that reliable estimates of the number of victims are difficult to make.
 Some believe that as many as 12,000 people perished, which would make it the most deadly day in American history.

 Galveston Island lies just off the Texas coast.
 It is long and narrow, about 28 miles long by 2 miles wide, and is barely above sea level.
 The harbor on the bay side of Galveston was a prime port with numerous rail connections.
 As a major hub for trade, thousands of people settled on the island at the end of the 19th century.

 It was a Friday afternoon when the residents of Galveston first got an indication that a storm was imminent.
 For a few days the storm had been bearing down on the Texas coast, coming across the Gulf of Mexico from the Florida Keys.
 At the time, there was no reliable warning system in place for hurricanes; it was not until 1908 that ships began radioing the mainland about approaching storms.